-We’ve all heard of LEED certification, but a lesser-known set of green building guidelines is going strong in the Southeastern United States.
+We’ve all heard of LEED when it comes to green building certification, but a lesser-known set of guidelines is going strong in the Southeastern United States.
 The Earthcraft designation overlaps with Energy Star guidelines, and incorporates building practices optimized for the climate and environment of the Southeast.

 In a couple recent articles, we’ve looked at the water- and money-saving potential of dual-flush toilets and low flush designs.
-But now Texas-based Niagara Conservation has taken water conservation to the next level with a super-efficient toilet that’s ultra quiet, and doesn’t sacrifice any flushing performance.
+But now Texas-based Niagara Conservation has taken water conservation to the next level with an ultra high-efficiency toilet that’s extremely quiet, and doesn’t sacrifice any flushing performance.

 Durisol insulated concrete forms are a versatile and eco-friendly building material.
 The forms are made from recycled scrap wood fiber bonded together with Portland cement, and contain integrated rockwool (mineral fiber) insulation.